arieslab/TSVizzEvolution/README.md

   - Author.
 It presents one author linked to type of test smell, and this test smell linked to test classes.
 Indicates that this person is the author or assumes the authorship by guilt10 of that test smell.
 All authors option linked to only test smell.
 Most of them probably did not insert the test smell; some inserted it, other assumed authorship by guilty.

+To run the TSVizzEvolution tool, simply download the available jar: TSVizzEvolution.jar

 Some files generated for the Commons IO system's JNose tool are available at files_cvs_jnose.